Automorphisms of moduli spaces of principal bundles over a smooth curve: The Hitchin discriminant.

-Fix a point $q\in B_a$ (different from the point $p$ in the statement of Corollary \ref{P:gen-discr}).
-By definition, the image $a(q)\in \cg_\omega$ is a smooth point of an irreducible component $\Dg_{\omega,i}$ of the discriminant divisor $\Dg_{\omega}$, which corresponds to a $W$-orbit of roots.
-Note that the homomorphism \eqref{E:fund-gr} maps the loop around the point $q\in B_a$ to a reflection $s_{\alpha}\in W$ with respect to a root $\alpha$ in the $W$-orbit met by $a(q)$.
-The curve $a(C)$ meets all the connected components of the smooth locus of $\Dg_{\omega}$, namely all the $W$-orbits of roots.
+By the claim above, $a(C)$ meets all the connected components of the smooth locus of $\Dg_{\omega}$, namely all the $W$-orbits of roots.
 In particular, the image $W_a:=(f_u\circ \iota)(\pi_1(C\setminus B_a,u))$ contains at least one representative for each conjugacy class of hyperplane-root reflections in $W$.
 Since the image of $\pi_1(C\setminus B_a,u)$ in $\pi_1(U,u)$ is normal (by sequence \eqref{E:fund-grSGA}) and $f_u$ is surjective, the image $W_a$ is a normal subgroup of $W$.
 Hence, $W_a$ is a normal subgroup of $W$ and it contains all the hyperplane-roots reflections.
 So, $W_a=W$. \end{proof}